Historic Helene and our recovery

 I wanted to provide you with a brief recap of how we responded to this historic storm.
 Helene's most problematic aspects came in two waves.

-The rain the preceded Helene's arrival on Friday, September 27, saturated the ground, making trees more vulnerable to falling over.
+The rain that preceded Helene's arrival on Friday, September 27, saturated the ground, making trees more vulnerable to falling over.
 The rain served as the fuse, and the wind gusts lit the match to the dynamite.
 Meteorological records indicate wind gusts peaked at 70 mph, causing trees to collapse and breaking over 950 poles.
 That is almost 700 more broken poles than ever recorded in Blue Ridge's 84-year history in a natural disaster situation.

 At one point that morning, 90 percent of our members were without service.
 A majority had service returned three days later.
 Transmission lines operated by Duke Energy sustained catastrophic damage that morning, preventing 13 of our substations from being energized.
 Thanks to their work, we eventually brought these substations online, which feed into the homes and businesses of our communities.
 Steady progress was made daily as we moved into more remote service territories to smaller clusters of outages.
 Rocky Bottom was hit particularly hard, and we had to rebuild 2.5 miles of our system in mountainous terrain.